- Academic Advising

 Within the 60 credit hour A.A. curriculum, students must successfully complete 36 credit hours of general education courses from within the subject areas of communications, mathematics, humanities, behavioral/social sciences and natural sciences.
 A specific number of credit hours are required in each subject area.
 A grade of "C" or higher must be earned in all courses designated as Gordon Rule.

 The remaining 24 credit hours are electives.
 It is essential that students work closely with an academic advisor to choose electives required for their intended major at the university or college baccalaureate degree program.
-The A.A.
-Planning Guide can help you track your progress.

-Also take advantage of the Transfer GPS: Graduation Plans for Success that Eastern Florida has prepared for popular bachelor's level programs such as business, education, engineering, health sciences and music to ensure the plan of study for your A.A. matches up with your future education plans.
+Also take advantage of the Transfer GPS: Graduation Pathway for Success that Eastern Florida has prepared for popular bachelor's level programs such as business, education, engineering, health sciences and music to ensure the plan of study for your A.A. matches up with your future education plans.
 To transfer into junior level work in a specific major, students must have completed the common program prerequisites for their selected degree so let our Transfer GPS pages and EFSC advisors help guide you.

 While students who earn an A.A. degree are guaranteed admission to one of the twelve public Florida universities, they are not guaranteed admission to a limited access program within the institution.
 These programs limit enrollment to a specific number of applicants and have more rigorous admission standards, so it is imperative that students take all steps necessary to be eligible while at the College.